-You may even have developed a condition called pelvic congestion syndrome, where varicose veins cause blood to remain within the pelvis when it should be pumped back to the heart.
-This stops normal blood circulation to the pelvic organs and causes the veins to push on the bladder, bowel, vagina and pelvic floor.
+You may even have developed a condition called pelvic congestion syndrome.
+This is where varicose veins cause blood to remain within the pelvis when it should be pumped back to the heart.
+This stops normal blood circulation to the pelvic organs.
+In addition this causes the veins to push on the bladder, bowel, vagina and pelvic floor.

-It causes unpleasant symptoms including an aching or dragging feeling that is usually worse around the time of your period, irritable bladder or stress incontinence, irritable bowel, and discomfort during sex.
+Pelvic Congestion Syndrome can cause some unpleasant symptoms.
+Some of these include an aching or dragging feeling that is usually worse around the time of your period, irritable bladder or stress incontinence, irritable bowel, and discomfort during sex.

-To make it worse, many doctors are unaware of this distressing condition and don’t know that there is now an effective treatment.
+To make it worse, many doctors are unaware of this distressing condition.
+Furthermore they don’t know that there is an effective treatment.

 Intimate varicose veins usually appear in pregnancy and, while they often ease a little after childbirth, they don’t disappear completely.
 What’s more, if you get pregnant again, the condition almost always gets worse.

-Some women find that the varicose veins stay in the vulva, while for others they lead to similar problems in the top of the inner thigh and even further down the upper leg.
+Some women find that the varicose veins stay in the vulva.
+While for others they lead to similar problems in the top of the inner thigh.
+Plus they can even be further down the upper leg.

 We have been studying this problem since 1999 and have developed a diagnostic and treatment process that treats it effectively, using the latest minimally invasive treatments.
 Our team includes a vascular surgeon, vascular scientist and interventional radiologist.

-The procedure is performed under local anaesthetic and under precise X-ray control, we block the problem veins with tiny coils, which reduces the pressure on healthy veins and allows blood to circulate properly again.
-The technique is called coil embolisation, which has been used for over 20 years in different areas of the body to block off blood vessels, for example in the treatment of testicular and ovarian veins.
+The procedure is takes place under local anaesthetic and under precise X-ray control.
+During the procedure we block the problem veins with tiny coils.
+This reduces the pressure on healthy veins and allows blood to circulate properly again.
+Coil embolisation is the name of the technique.
+For over 20 years we have been using this technique.

 However, this is only part of the story.
-Too often, pelvic vein problems are misdiagnosed and we are proud that our chief vascular scientist, Judy Holdstock, has developed a pioneering technique called the extended pelvic scan, which enables us to examine the patient from several different angles to get the most accurate possible diagnosis.
-This means they are more likely to get the right treatment for their problem and the highest chance of a cure.
+Often pelvic vein problems are misdiagnosed.
+We are proud that our chief vascular scientist, Judy Holdstock, has developed a pioneering technique called the extended pelvic scan.
+This enables us to examine the patient from several different angles to get the most accurate possible diagnosis.
+This means they are more likely to get the right treatment for their problem.
+Not to mention the highest chance of a cure too.